About Us

 agoodhue@htcfieldhockey.com

-Anika is has coached with HTC since 2013 and in fall 2019 accepted the position of HTC Massachusetts Regional Director, heading up the Western Mass sites.
-Currently she is the head coach at Elms College, and in her first year she led the Blazers to the top of the conference rankings.
-She has in her third season and continues to raise the level of play each year.
-Prior to Elms, she as the assistant field hockey coach at Connecticut College for two years.
+Anika is currently the Head Coach of UMass Dartmouth.
+She has coached with HTC since 2013 and in Fall 2019 accepted the position of HTC Massachusetts Regional Director, heading up the Western Mass sites.
+She was recently the Assistant Coach of Williams College and prior was the Grad Assistant at Smith College and the Head Coach of Elms College.
+In her first year she led the Blazers to the top of the conference rankings.
+She also served as the assistant field hockey coach at Connecticut College for two years.

 Anika graduated from Smith College with a Bachelors in Psychology and Minor in Exercise and Sport Sciences.
 She was a highly versatile player for the Pioneers, capable of leading offensive, defensive, and midfield lines at any given point.
 She recorded 5 goals, 18 assists, and 1 defensive save in her career at Smith while captaining the team her senior year.
 In addition, Anika has played internationally in four countries outside the United States, including a six month stay in Australia where she was an influential player for the University of Melbourne Hockey Club.
 Following Smith, Anika coached at Mount Anthony Union High School for four years, helping lead them to four Vermont State semifinal appearances.
 She also assisted at Westfield State for two years during their spring season.
 Before moving to Connecticut, Anika founded Evolution Field Hockey Club.
 While primarily focusing on youth development, she also created opportunities for adults to play after graduation and developed a young-coaches program to mentor high school athletes who were interested in coaching.